CoinFabrik/scout-soroban/docs/docs/detectors/13-unused-return-enum.md

 ## Why is this bad?

-If any of the variants (Ok/Err) is not used, the code could be simplified or it could imply a bug.
+If either variant (`Ok` or `Err`) is not used in the code, it could indicate that the `Result` type is unnecessary and that the code could be simplified.
+Alternatively, it might suggest a bug where a possible outcome is not being handled properly.

 ## Issue example